andybalholm/redwood/README.md

     based on the TLS session's ClientHello attributes, sorted so that clients such as Chromium-based browsers generate a consistent fingerprint.

+- header-value

+    Performs a case-insensitive match of the entire value of the specified header.
+    (If there are multiple words after the header name, they are treated as one value with spaces, not as multiple values.)

+        acl images header-value Content-Type image/jpeg
+        acl images header-value Content-Type image/png
+        acl images header-value Content-Type image/x-icon

 - http-status

     (response only) The response's HTTP status code.